Why would I write an article where sincerity is a 'versus' with perfectionism?

 And it had to be enough.

-This is the kind of difference I encourage my fellow artists to instill in their bones.
+This is the kind of difference I encourage my fellow creatives to instill in their bones.

-Not the pressure to be perfect, but the grounding that comes from having been deicated so long, that the work can carry us when our body is questioning its abilites to do the same.
+Not the pressure to be perfect, but the grounding that comes from having been dedicated so long, that the work can carry us when our body and our mind are questioning their abilities.

 What Perfectionism Actually Is (Spoiler: It’s Not “High Standards”)